 Printing to the exact edge of a piece of paper is extremely difficult.
 To ensure there are no excessively large unprinted edges on your page, the printer trims the document to make it symmetrical.
 In other words, the bleed is the very outer edge of the page that’ll be removed when printing.

-The size of your bleed depends on the printer, but in most cases it varies between 2 mm and 3 mm.
+The size of your bleed depends on the printer, but in most cases it’s between 2 and 3 mm.
 For example: an author wants a pocket-size paperback (120 × 190 mm).
 For this, he / she will need a 3 bleed.
 Therefore, the author has to set the page size to 123 × 196 mm when formatting the book.
 The printer will then trim the excess 3 mm from each side of the book.